-What is POI?
+What is Premature Ovarian Insufficiency (POI)?

 Premature Ovarian Insufficiency is when someone under 40 years of age does not have an adequate supply of ovarian hormone in their body.
 It is a serious medical condition that demands medical attention.
-You should have a full supply of sex hormones when you are under 50, especially if you are under 40.
-If you are unfortunate enough to have abnormally low levels, it can have potentially life limiting consequences - you need hormone supplementation if at all possible.
+You should have a full supply of sex hormones throughout your reproductive life but especially if you are under 40.
+If you are unfortunate enough to have abnormally low levels of estrogen and an elevated level of FSH (Follicle Stimulating Hormone), it can have potentially life limiting consequences - you need hormone supplementation if at all possible.